Stanford Doerr School of Sustainability

 Other Tech - Graduate, Earth System Science

-BioBianca Santos is a PhD candidate in the Emmett Interdisciplinary Program in Environment and Resources, where she studies science and policy as it relates to the spatial management of migratory marine species and resources.
-Her current work focuses geographically within the Pacific Ocean, where she investigates case studies across scales, from local to international levels.
+BioBianca Santos is a PhD Candidate in the Emmett Interdisciplinary Program in Environment and Resources at the Stanford Doerr School of Sustainability.
+Her work focuses on integrating science, policy and society in the management of marine species in the Pacific.
 Utilizing both natural and social science tools, her research applies interdisciplinary methods from the fields of marine science, ocean governance and policy, and environmental decision-making.
+Current areas of active research include: (1) The future of ocean governance in the high seas, (2) Climate-driven habitat shifts of migratory species and its implications for fisheries management, and (3) Socio-ecological impacts of climate change on small scale fisheries in Palau.
 In addition to her research, Bianca is passionate about science communication and outreach.

 Prior to Stanford, Bianca served as an International Activities Analyst as a 2018 National Sea Grant Knauss Marine Policy Fellow in NOAA Research’s Office of International Activities.
 She also worked with the Food and Agriculture Organization of the United Nations to support issues related to spatial marine management.